Jose-Monagas/Walmart-MERN-APP/Fallmart/README.md

 # How To Contribute
 We welcome contributions to make fallmart even better!
 If you would like to contribute please fork the repository, create a new feature branch and make the improvements!
 When youre done, please create a pull request with a detailed description of your changes and why you think it will improve the app.
 # Acknowledgements
-Jun Min Baek
+Jun Min Baek,
-Joe Cruz
+Joe Cruz,
-Graehm Fazio
+Jose Monagas,
-Jose Monagas
+Jefrey Zavala,
-Jefrey Zavala
+Andre Ransom,
-Andre Ransom
+Graehm Fazio,
-Max Ohnenyi
+Max Ohnenyi,
 Sri Rao
 # Notes